ahmedsaad562000/Hdy_3sahn_T3dy/README.md

 ### Classification
 #### Dataset used to train a classifier: <a href="https://www.kaggle.com/datasets/preatcher/standard-fonts-digit-dataset-09" >  Standard Fonts Digit Dataset (0-9) </a>
-Classification is done by the following steps:
+Classification using <strong>SVM with RBF Kernel</strong> is done by the following steps:

 - Applying resizing for each image to (16x32).
 - Extract HOG feature.